adolfoalvarez/adolfoalvarez.github.com/_posts/2014-08-05-vectorization-matrix-operations-and-readability.md

   {% endhighlight %}

-Another way is to use the fact that the repetition is done by columns, so we can substract `colMeans(A)` from $A^t$ and then transpose again the result:
+Another way is to use the fact that the repetition is done by columns, so we can substract `colMeans(A)` from $$A^t$$ and then transpose again the result:

 {% highlight r %}
   function3 <- function(A) {